 These studies were originally written in 2002 and still worth reading.

 An updated version in PDF and MP3 began to be provided in 2008 – 2010.

 These are available at http://www.goodnews.org.au/fullness/index-2008.html

 What believer does not want fullness in Jesus Christ?
 Scriptures make wonderful promises about the fullness that is available to true believers.
 The subject has been of special interest to me over several years, as I struggled with my understandings of the Word of God on these issues.
 The Lord led me into studies on prayer, the believer's authority in Christ.
 During that time the subject of faith itself had an obvious connection with these things.
 During that time, Norman Grubb's writings came to my notice and my spirit quickened with the excitement of his words about Romans 6-8.
 I did not understand too much but considered God's Spirit within me a better judge of what may be true and continued to read all his books and allowed his explanations slowly be revealed to me.

 These original writings on this page put together in 2003 are from more than one source.
 Some are written by Dan Stone, Linda Bunting and by Norman Grubb himself, who sought and found fullness of life in Christ during their lifetimes.
-Others are written by Ken Walker of Global Good News.
+Others are written by Ken Walker.
 There are also links to other major websites constructed by people who really know their Bible and the truths it contains.

 One Plus One Equals One by Dan Stone.
 This is Dan Stone's incredible summing up of everything that is on this site - in just four pages.
 Christ is our life.

 Bunting with her permission for this article to appear here on Good News